Key West Hand Print Fabrics: An Island Industry

 Program Details

 In 1961, two friends from Broadway visited Key West.
 Peter Pell and Jim Russell fell in love with their surroundings: brightly-colored flowers, exotic fruits, and resplendent birds.
 Residents urged them to open a silk-screening factory, which became Key West Hand Print Fabrics.
-The company began printing and selling textiles to visitors, and hired an artists name Suzie dePoo who produced a marvelous array of tropical imagery on fabrics.
+The company began printing and selling textiles to visitors and hired an artist named Suzie dePoo who produced a marvelous array of tropical imagery on fabrics.
 One of the company’s principal customers was Lilly Pulitzer.
-This presentation tells the story of how Key West Hand Print Fabrics became a backbone of industry to the island.
+This presentation tells the story of how Key West Hand Print Fabrics became the backbone of the industry on the island.

 About Cori